alphazero/unum/README.md

     for _, v := range values {
         n, e := unum.EncodeUint(b[offset:], v)
         if e != nil {
-            /* if e is ErrorBufferOverflo you could resize the buffer here */ break
+            /* if e is ErrorBufferOverflow you could resize the buffer here */ break
         }
         offset += n